Skip to main content

 • Inbound port TCP 8442 (HTTPS) must be open to be able to access the REST API.

-Between Peer Management Brokers (including on the server hosting the Peer Management Center)
+Firewall Requirements between Peer Management Brokers (including on the server hosting the Peer Management Center)

 • Inbound and Outbound port TCP 61617 must be open for TLS/SSL communication between Peer Brokers.